visgl/deck.gl/docs/api-reference/geo-layers/imagery-layer.md

 ### Interactivity

 WMS services sometimes provide a mechanism to query a specific pixel.
-This is supported through a `getFeatreuInfo()` method on the `ImageryLayer`
+This is supported through the `getFeatureInfoText()` method on the `ImageryLayer`

+## Methods

+##### `getFeatureInfoText()`

+This is a method on the layer that can be called to retrieve additional information from the image service about the map near the specified pixel.

+Arguments:

+- `x` (number) - The x component of the pixel in the image
+- `y` (number) - The y component of the pixel in the image

+Returns

+- `Promise<string>` - Resolves to a string containing additional information about the map around the provided pixel

 ## Properties